(A) Payment for actual reasonable moving and related expenses.

 (2) Professional services performed prior to the purchase or lease of a replacement site to determine its suitability for the displaced person's business operation including but not limited to, soil testing, feasibility and marketing studies (excluding any fees or commissions directly related to the purchase or lease of such site).
 At the discretion of the agency a reasonable pre-approved hourly rate may be established.

 (3) Impact fees or one-time assessments for anticipated heavy utility usage, as determined necessary by the agency.

 (D) Reestablishment expenses-nonresidential moves.
-In addition to the payments available under paragraphs (A) and (C) of this rule, a small business, as defined in paragraph (B)(26) of rule 5501:2-5-01 of the Administrative Code, farm or nonprofit organization is entitled to receive a payment, not to exceed ten thousand dollars, for expenses actually incurred in relocating and reestablishing such small business, farm or nonprofit organization at a replacement site.
+In addition to the payments available under paragraphs (A) and (C) of this rule, a small business, as defined in paragraph (B)(26) of rule 5501:2-5-01 of the Administrative Code, farm or nonprofit organization is entitled to receive a payment, not to exceed twenty-five thousand dollars, for expenses actually incurred in relocating and reestablishing such small business, farm or nonprofit organization at a replacement site.

 (1) Eligible expenses.
 Re-establishment expenses must be reasonable and necessary, as determined by the agency.
 They include, but are not limited to, the following: